Barbara Rose Johns: After the strike

 For her part in the integration movement, Johns was harassed and the Ku Klux Klan burned a cross in her yard.
-Barbara Johns' parents, fearing for her safety, sent her to Montgomery, Alabama to live with her uncle.
+Fearing for her safety, her parents sent her to Montgomery, Alabama to live with her uncle.
 After the strike, Barbara Johns lived out the rest of her life in relative peace.
 She received a degree in library science from Drexel University.
 She married William Powell, raised five children and lived in Philadelphia.
 Her commitment to education moved her to become a librarian for the Philadelphia school system.
 She served in this profession until her death from bone cancer in 1991.

-Activist legacy
+Legacy and honors

 Barbara Johns' contribution to civil rights is often overlooked because she was a teenager when she made a difference.
 In the Pulitzer Prize-winning Parting the Waters: America in the King Years, 1954–63, the author Taylor Branch remarks upon Davis v.
 Prince Edward:

 The case remained muffled in white consciousness, and the schoolchild origins of the lawsuit were lost as well on nearly all Negroes outside Prince Edward County. ...
 The idea that non-adults of any race might play a leading role in political events had simply failed to register on anyone — except perhaps the Klansmen who burned a cross in the Johns' yard one night, and even then people thought their target might not have been Barbara but her notorious firebrand uncle.

 The Virginia Civil Rights Memorial was opened in 2008, with Barbara Johns and several other students prominently featured on one side with the quote "It seemed like reaching for the Moon."
 The Library of Virginia also honored Barbara Johns Powell in 2005 by naming her one of their Virginia Women in History.

 Barbara Johns is now studied in the Virginia elementary school history curriculum, in the fourth grade unit on the Civil Rights and Massive Resistance.

 In 2010, Virginia artist Louis Briel completed a portrait of Johns, which hung in the state Capitol building before being permanently installed in the Robert Russa Moton Museum in Farmville.
 The portrait is on loan for display in Virginia's Executive Mansion following a request by Governor McAuliffe and First Lady Dorothy McAuliffe.

 In 2017, Governor Terry McAuliffe officially named the Office of the Attorney General after Powell, for her impact on the civil rights movement.